-1. There are certain income tax and indirect tax proceedings pending against our Company.
+4. There are certain income tax and indirect tax proceedings pending against our Company.
 Any adverse determination by the tax authorities in these matters could increase our tax liability and subject us to monetary penalties.

 Search and seizure operations were initiated by the Income Tax Department on January 19, 2011 against various members of the GNA group, including our Company, (the "Search and Seizure").
 The period covered in the search assessment was from assessment year 2005-2006 to assessment year 2012-2013.
-Pursuant to the Search and Seizure, the Assistant Commissioner of Income Tax has issued assessment orders for the aforementioned period (the "Assessment Orders") disallowing, amongst other things: (i) expenses incurred in relation to foreign tour by all persons not being Directors or employees of our Company, being non-business related expenditure; (ii) 25% of the total expenses on car running and maintenance along with depreciation on cars being used by the Directors and their family members for personal use; and (iii) expenses incurred on credit cards of our Company by the family members of our Directors as they do not relate to expenses incurred in connection with the business of our Company; and these amounts were added to the total income of the Company.
-The total amount of disallowance under the Assessment Orders is ₹ 7.82 million (the "disallowance amount").
-Our Company has filed an appeal before the Deputy Commissioner (Appeals) of Income-tax / Commissioner (Appeals) of Income-tax, Ludhiana on April 9, 2013.
-While the matter is currently pending before the Deputy Commissioner (Appeals), an adverse decision in the matter may result in the Company becoming liable to pay income tax on the disallowance amount under the provisions of IT Act, along with applicable interest, which may adversely affect our financial position and reputation.
+Pursuant to the Search and Seizure, the Assistant Commissioner of Income Tax ("ACIT") has issued assessment orders for the aforementioned period (the "Assessment Orders") disallowing, amongst other things: (i) expenses incurred in relation to foreign tour by all persons not being Directors or employees of our Company, being non-business related expenditure; (ii) 25% of the total expenses on car running and maintenance along with depreciation on cars being used by the Directors and their family members for personal use and these amounts were added to the total income of the Company.
+The total amount of disallowance under the Assessment Orders is ₹ 7.46 million (the "disallowance amount").
+Our Company has filed appeals before various authorities against the Assessment Orders of the ACIT.
+While these matters are currently pending, an adverse decision in any of these matters may result in the Company becoming liable to pay income tax on the disallowance amount under the provisions of IT Act, along with applicable interest, which may adversely affect our financial position and reputation.

-In addition, our Company has received 16 show cause notices from various authorities of the Central Excise Division demanding payment of CENVAT credit wrongfully availed by our Company and penalty thereof, under Central Excise Tariff Act, 1985 read with CENVAT Credit Rules, 2004.
+Our Company has received 16 show cause notices from various authorities of the Central Excise Division demanding payment of CENVAT credit wrongfully availed by our Company and penalty thereof, under Central Excise Tariff Act, 1985 read with CENVAT Credit Rules, 2004.
 The aggregate amount involved is ₹ 5.48 million.
 These cases are at various stages of adjudication and an adverse outcome of the proceedings may have a financial loss to our Company.

-For details in relation to certain material litigation, please see the section entitled "Outstanding Litigation and Material Developments" on page 231.
+For details in relation to certain material litigation, please see the section entitled "Outstanding Litigation and Material Developments" on page 299.